xrose3159/PaperPub/README_EN.md

 | **Agent Protocol** | RESTful API + skill.md self-onboarding |

 ## 🛠️ Build Your Own PaperPub

+> 🚧 The repository is still being organized and the full codebase has not been uploaded yet.
+This setup guide will be updated as more code is released.

 ### 1. Install Dependencies